SPACEX AND GOLDEN ASTRONAUT PRICES

-As far as export prices for Spacex are concerned, the only one I currently have is for a single Stage 1 blister card from an advert for the Morgan department store in Montreal, Canada.
+As far as export prices for Spacex are concerned, the one above is for a single Stage 1 blister card from an advert for the Morgan department store in Montreal, Canada.
 (5) This was "ordinarily" priced at C$.49 (small text at top-left), though Morgan's offered a discount if you bought three vehicles together or even the entire series of fifteen.

 Golden Astronauts prices

 Here are the original 1969-70 prices, with their values in today's money using an online consumer price index.
 (6)